Are Ferns Toxic to Cats? Here’s What You Need To know

 - Bird’s nest fern

-The confusion over which plants are truly ferns and which are simply termed “ferns” is the problem in this situation.
 Some plants with fern-like names or looks, in contrast to real ferns, which are often safe for cats, can actually be toxic to them.
-The asparagus fern, a plant that is extremely deadly to cats, is the most common example of this.
+The asparagus fern, a plant that is harmful to cats, is the most common example of this.

-Although cats aren’t believed to be poisoned by these plants, any plant might have unpleasant side effects if consumed in excessive quantities by cats.
 For instance, if your cat consumes too much Boston fern, she’ll likely feel sick to her stomach.
 The majority of the time, though, real fern-related symptoms aren’t severe enough to require medical treatment.

 Also, Check Out: Is Christmas Cactus Toxic to Cats?